How would you comfort someone who is very sick or even dying? How do you comfort someone when you both know his life will end very soon? ~ Matt

 Unfortunately, I lost the URL to the blog and I don’t know what happened to him or her since then.
 But I knew, from reading the blog, that they were already on the right path.
 That they were able to see light in a situation which most can only see darkness.
 That they were able to make the best out of what they were given rather than beat “God” down for their self-created unhappiness.

-The first one is by Randy Pausch, a famous lecturer from Carnegie Mellon who was diagnosed with pancreatic cancer in 2006 and chose to make good of his remaining time on earth by continuing to teach through lectures, most notably The Last Lecture.
-He has since passed away.
+“We cannot change the cards we are dealt, just how we play the hand.” ~ Randy Pausch (Randy Pausch is a famous lecturer from Carnegie Mellon who was diagnosed with pancreatic cancer in 2006 and chose to make good of his remaining time on earth by continuing to teach through lectures, most notably The Last Lecture.
+He has since passed away.)

 We will never know when it’s our turn to go, so let’s make the best out of our remaining moments on earth, shall we?
 Let’s always be the best that we can be and strive to live our best life ever.